 Newsweek got that one completely wrong as well.
 It wasn’t just a little wrong, but 100% completely incorrect.
 These are just two examples of the many errors, omissions and opinions passed as facts in the article.
 This is incredibly lazy and irresponsible journalism.
-You can see a further dismantling of the article here.

 Actually, I’ll take it a step further.
 The article gets so many facts so completely wrong that you can’t just explain it away with sloppy journalism or a lack of research.
 This was an intentional propaganda piece filled with intentional lies.
 Now, you just have to wonder who convinced the “journalist” here to trash his integrity for this one article.